What Is Molluscum Contagiosum?

 Skin and Molluscum Contagiosum

-Molluscum contagiosum is a viral skin infection that causes either single or multiple raised, pearl-like bumps (papules) on the skin.
-It is a chronic infection and lesions may persist from a few months to a few years.
-However, most cases resolve in six to nine months.
+Molluscum contagiosum causes either single or multiple raised, pearl-like bumps (papules) on the skin.
+It’s a chronic infection, so the bumps may last for a few months or a few years.
+But most cases get better in 6 to 9 months.

-Common locations for the molluscum contagiosum papules are on the face, trunk, and limbs of children and on the genitals, abdomens, and inner thighs of adults.
-The condition usually results in papules that:
+Molluscum contagiosum papules commonly appear on the face, trunk, and limbs of children and on the genitals, abdomen, and inner thighs of adults.
+The condition usually causes bumps that:

-- Are small (2 to 5 millimeter diameter)
+- Are small (2 to 5 millimeters in diameter)

 - Have a dimple in the center